 Cold water changes everything.

-This is especially important on Michigan waters, where cold spring fishing is a major part of the season and where many lakes already contain plenty of natural food.
+This is especially important on Michigan waters, where cold spring fishing is a major part of the season and where many natural lakes already contain plenty of natural food.
 In those conditions, a small amount of the right bait often makes more sense than a lot of the wrong bait.

 Quick Start

-- Smaller baiting is usually better.
+- Smaller baiting is usually better than trying to feed hard.

-- Leakage matters more than richness.
+- Leakage often matters more than richness.

 - less heavily oiled